-Environmental ected Indicators, Targets and Moni Targets Source and (where available) Frequency Component · ··· 3 · · · Biodiversity, Flora and Fauna B1: Conservation status of habitats and species as assessed under Article 17 of the Habitats Directive B2: Percentage loss of functional connectivity B1: Maintenance of favourable conservation status for all habitats and species protected under National and International legislation to be unaffected by implementation of the Plan B2: No significant ecological networks or Documentation demonstrating compliance with "Requirements for Environmental Protection and Management" - see Section 9 Lower tier environmental assessment and decision making by local authorities SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) without remediation resulting from Plan parts thereof which provide functional connectivity to be lost without remediation resulting from the Plan Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs' report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years) B3i: Number of significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites resulting from the Plan B3i: Avoid significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites resulting from the Plan Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs' National Monitoring Report for the Birds Directive under Article 12 (every 3 years) Consultations with the NPWS CORINE mapping resurvey (every c.
-5 years) Input from any other existing or replacement Failte Ireland monitoring programmes B3ii: Number of significant impacts on the protection of listed species B3ii: No significant impacts on the protection of listed species resulting from the Plan Population and Human Health PHH1: Occurrence (any) of a spatially concentrated deterioration in human health arising from environmental factors resulting from the Plan, as identified by the Health Service Executive and Environmental Protection Agency PHH1: No spatial concentrations of health problems arising from environmental factors as a result the Plan Documentation demonstrating compliance with "Requirements for Environmental Protection and Management" - see Section 9 Lower tier environmental assessment and decision making by local authorities SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) Consultations with the HSE and EPA Input from any other existing or replacement Fáilte Ireland monitoring programmes Soil S1: Artificial surfaces land cover extent S1: Contribute towards the target of the National Planning Framework's SEA (2018) to "Maintain built surface cover nationally to below the EU average of 4%."
+Environmental Component Indicators Targets Source and (where available) Frequency Biodiversity, Flora and Fauna B1: Conservation status of habitats and species as assessed under Article 17 of the Habitats Directive B2: Percentage loss of functional connectivity without remediation resulting from Plan B3i: Number of significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites resulting from the Plan B3ii: Number of significant impacts on the protection of listed species B1: Maintenance of favourable conservation status for all habitats and species protected under National and International legislation to be unaffected by implementation of the Plan131 B2: No significant ecological networks or parts thereof which provide functional connectivity to be lost without remediation resulting from the Plan B3i: Avoid significant impacts on relevant habitats, species, environmental features or other sustaining resources in designated sites including Wildlife Sites resulting from the Plan B3ii: No significant impacts on the protection of listed species resulting from the Plan Documentation demonstrating compliance with "Requirements for Environmental Protection and Management" - see Section 9 Lower tier environmental assessment and decision making by local authorities SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) Department of Housing, Local Government and Heritage's report of the implementation of the measures contained in the Habitats Directive - as required by Article 17 of the Directive (every 6 years) Department of Housing, Local Government and Heritage's National Monitoring Report for the Birds Directive under Article 12 (every 3 years) Consultations with the NPWS CORINE mapping resurvey (every c.
+5 years) Input from any other existing or replacement Failte Ireland monitoring programmes Population and Human Health PHH1: Occurrence (any) of a spatially concentrated deterioration in human health arising from environmental factors resulting from the Plan, as identified by the Health Service Executive and Environmental Protection Agency PHH1: No spatial concentrations of health problems arising from environmental factors as a result the Plan Documentation demonstrating compliance with "Requirements for Environmental Protection and Management" - see Section 9 Lower tier environmental assessment and decision making by local authorities SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) Consultations with the HSE and EPA Input from any other existing or replacement Failte Ireland monitoring programmes Soil S1: Artificial surfaces land cover extent S1: Contribute towards the target of the National Planning Framework's SEA (2018) to "Maintain built surface cover nationally to below the EU average of 4%."
 Documentation demonstrating compliance with "Requirements for Environmental Protection and Management" - see Section 9 Lower tier environmental assessment and decision making by local authorities SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) CORINE mapping resurvey (every c.
-5 years) Input from any other existing or replacement Failte Ireland monitoring programmes
+5 years) Input from any other existing or replacement Fáilte Ireland monitoring programmes

-Except as provided for in Article 6(4) of the Habitats Directive, viz.
+131 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: (a) No alternative solution available; (b) Imperative reasons of overriding public interest for the programme to proceed; and (c) Adequate compensatory measures in place.